mpiress/midpy/README.md

 ![Build Status](https://github.com/mpiress/midpy/blob/main/imgs/framework_workflow.png)

 <p align="justify">
-As observed in Figure 1, steps are performed in the dispatcher to coordinate the input tasks.
-Firstly, the input tasks are organized into chunks with pre-defined sizes, performed sequentially in the next stage to achieve high-affinity partial computations between tasks.
-The result of a high-affinity selector is sent to execution according to the number of workers, considering task distribution rules defined in the selector stage.
-As support, the dispatcher creates and manages temporary queues.
-According to the relationship between queues and workers, workers consume such queues in an on-demand manner, which is pre-established using unique identifiers.
+As observed in Figure 1, the dispatcher introduces steps to coordinate the input tasks.
+The input tasks are organized into chunks with pre-defined sizes, introduced into a high-affinity partial computations selector stage.
+The selector results are ranked and executed according to the number of workers and the task distribution pré-defined rules.
+Further, the dispatcher creates and manages temporary queues.
+According to the relationship between queues and workers, workers' queue consumption is on-demand, and unique identifiers are used to identify the relationship between queues and workers.
 </p>

 <p align="justify">